alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ### Section 2.1: Data governance and challenge overview

-The challenges in this DSG fall into *two distinct security tiers*:
+The challenges in this DSG are all categorised as *Tier 2: "Official"*.

-* **Tier 2** – medium security: dstl, MedImmune, NATS, PlayerLens
-* **Tier 0/1** – low security: Imperial/LANL/HiMAR, NSCS

-Access procedures depend on the security tier for the chosen challenge:

-**Tier 2**: the DSG team will come to each room and take a participant register for each challenge.
+In order to access tier 2 data, the DSG team will come to each room and take a participant register for each challenge.
 While you are having an initial problem discussion and brainstorming session, access will be granted to the Turing safe haven and to the relevant challenge data.
-When this is ready, your facilitator will guide you through user registration and a safe haven usage tutorial.
+When this is ready, your facilitator will guide you through user registration and a safe haven usage tutorial following the instructions in this document.
-Please also familiarise yourself with user registration and safe haven usage documentation as outlined in sections 3 and 4 of this document.

-**Tier 0/1**: the challenge facilitator and/or challenge owner representative can give you direct access to the data and/or the analysis environment.
-Challenge specifics are as below.

-* NCSC – if you join this challenge, please send your facilitator Giovanni Colavizza, *email address redacted*, your Azure and GitHub account names – create accounts if necessary.
-  Giovanni will then invite you to code and data repositories.
-  This is an open data challenge so the analysis environment is also open.
-* Imperial College/LANL/HiMaR –  this is also an open data challenge so the analysis environment is open.
-  Ask your facilitator Helen Hu *email address redacted* and Challenge Owner Niall Adams to give you access to the Spark cluster and the Azure data science virtual machines.

 ### Section 2.2: Turing safe haven set-up